 Teen held for murder of Itumeleng Khune’s sister freed

-Johannesburg - The teenager arrested and charged with the murder of Itumeleng Khune’s sister Mapula after her grisly death has been set free.
+Johannesburg - The teenager arrested and charged with the grisly murder of Itumeleng Khune’s sister Mapula has been set free.

 The teenager was supposed to have appeared in the Ventersdorp Children’s Court on Monday.
 However, he did not appear in court as the matter was not put on the roll due to the National Prosecuting Authority declining to prosecute.